McHenry Concussion Care Management Near You

 McHenry concussion care management is all about having a well-balanced team of health care professionals.
 Effective evaluation and management require a multidisciplinary team that can include McHenry physical therapists, occupational therapists, speech therapists, physicians, neuropsychologists, neuro-ophthalmologists, athletic trainers, teachers, and nurses.
 As our knowledge of what a concussion truly advances, so does our care for concussions.
+If you are looking for a highly rated McHenry concussion management therapist near you, contact our office at 815-451-4502 to speak with one of our local physical therapists.

 Table of ContentsConcussion Myths